Fordi/wordle-solver/README.md

 ## How it works

-In this repository, there's a `wordList.json` that contains every word that Wordle considers valid.
+In this repository, there's a `freq_map.json` that contains every word that Wordle considers valid, and assigns a frequency to them (based on Wolfram Alpha's WordFrequencyData).
 Most of these are not solutions.

 The bot is, at the highest level, a bare-bones clone of the game, and a solver for that game.